isrlgb/QueueMetrics_Translations/queuemetrics_ko_KR.md

     rt3_category_various=Various
     # 🔴 rt3_change_queue_confirm -> You have unsaved changes that will be lost if you change queue.
 Confirm?
     ➡️ rt3_change_queue_confirm=
+    # 🔴 rt3_exit_confirm -> You have unsaved changes that will be lost if you exit the page.
+Confirm?
+    ➡️ rt3_exit_confirm=
     rt3_choose_action=Choose Action
     rt3_choose_monitor_mode=Monitoring Mode
     rt3_choose_queue=Choose Queue